Philosophical Mechanics in the Age of Reason

 What is the process by which one body acts on another?

 And above all: How can we know about any of this?

 From Malebranche to Du Châtelet in France, from the English Newtonians (such as Keill) to the Dutch (such as Musschenbroek), from Wolff in Germany to Hermann in St. Petersburg, an urgent search was underway for an account of collisions that successfully integrated matter theory with mechanics.

-Part II of our book follows a second strand of philosophical mechanics, whose leading figures include the Bernoullis, Maupertuis, Euler, d'Alembert and Lagrange.
+The second half of our book follows another strand of philosophical mechanics, whose leading figures include the Bernoullis, Maupertuis, Euler, d'Alembert and Lagrange.
 The primary focus in this second strand is the development and enlargement of rational mechanics, a project that is intertwined -- inevitably -- with questions about the material basis of the subject-matter of mechanics and the epistemological justification of its principles.

 Unifying the whole is the struggle to solve the problem of bodies.

 The failure of the eighteenth century to arrive at a successful philosophical mechanics, with a single all-encompassing account of bodies, has serious ramifications throughout philosophy.